4.58 from 138 votes

 • Chicken Broth / Stock: Can also use vegetable broth.

-• Gouda Cheese: Gouda is a sweet, creamy, yellow cow’s milk cheese that originated in the Netherlands.
+• Gouda Cheese: Gouda is a sweet, creamy, yellow cow’s milk cheese originating in the Netherlands.
 It’s one of the oldest recorded cheeses still made today and is widely available at most grocery stores.
 It’s often recognizable by the red wax rind but that rind can vary in color based on the variety of gouda.
 The rind is easily removed by simply peeling it off.

 Step-By-Step Instructions: